 According to the AIDA model, businesses must first generate attention for their products or services.
 They can do this through marketing and advertising campaigns.
 Those then need to grab people’s attention and raise awareness of what the business has to offer.

-PESO is an integrated marketing communications model that includes Paid, Earned, Shared, and Owned media.
+PESO is an integrated model that includes Paid, Earned, Shared, and Owned media.
 The PESO model was created by Gini Dietrich, founder and CEO of Arment Dietrich, a public relations firm.
 The PESO model helps businesses create an integrated communications strategy that utilizes all four types of media.

 4Ps is a model that stands for Product, Price, Place, and Promotion.
 The 4Ps of marketing is a model for enhancing the components of your “marketing mix”.
 The way in which you take a new product or service to market.
 It helps you to define your marketing options in terms of price; product; promotion as well as the place so that your offering meets a specific customer need or demand.